 How to Incorporate Progressive Overload Into Your Training

-And while increasing weight is one way to implement progressive overload, Eric said there are other variables you can change: reps, sets, weight, tempo (the speed during the movement), total time under tension, range of motion, and rest time.
+And while increasing weight is one way to implement progressive overload, Bowling said there are other variables you can change: reps, sets, weight, tempo (the speed during the movement), total time under tension, range of motion, and rest time.
 "This constant manipulation to key variables is the advantage weight training has over traditional cardio," he said, adding that this is why weight training is key for fat loss.
 If you feel like you hit a plateau, try the same workout but change one of the variables: decrease rest, add a set, or do more reps.
 Once you feel like you could do an exercise for unlimited reps or do 10 sets without breaking a sweat, then it's time to challenge yourself.

-If you are looking for a plan to help guide you, here's a four-week training schedule that incorporates progressive overload.
+Check out more ways to progress your workouts specifically at home if you don't have a lot of resistance you can add.
+And if you are looking for a plan to help guide you, here's a four-week training schedule that incorporates progressive overload.
 Get at it!